kiddiRU/Verk1_H1/designDocument/happy_paths.md

 ## Happy Path 1 "You want to create a account for a player named Miss Piggy, nickname: BaconBits, date of birth: june 14th 1938, email: mspiggy@gmail.com"

+- User starts the program and chooses option "2" to register themselfs as a new user
 <img src="happy_path_images/path_1.1.jpg">

+- User inputs all necessary infromation they are prompted to give
 <img src="happy_path_images/path_1.2.1.jpg">
 <img src="happy_path_images/path_1.2.2.jpg">
 <img src="happy_path_images/path_1.2.3.jpg">